angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 Game 2, we both mull to 6.
 My opponent opens with :card[Painter's Servant] naming {W}, which is not what I want to see with a grip full of Red Blasts and cantrips.
-On my turn, I draw :card[Force of Will] and play a fetch land.
+On my turn, I draw :card[Force of Will] and play a fetchland.
 My opponent casts :card[Grindstone] on his turn, which is met with :card[Force of Will] from me.
 He forces back, I Red Blast his force, and he Forces again.
 The next time he untaps, I lose.